comphist/cora/doc/mkdocs/docs/admin-users.md

 Everyone who wants to access your CorA instance needs their own user account.
-Currently, user accounts need to be created individually by an administrator &mdash; is not possible for new users to create an account themselves.
+Currently, user accounts need to be created individually by an administrator -- is not possible for new users to create an account themselves.

+!!! attention "Attention"
-**IMPORTANT:** Do not share accounts!
+    Do not share accounts!
 In particular, do not use the same account simultaneously on multiple machines or in multiple browsers!
 Doing so can lead to erratic and unexpected behaviour.

 - - -